wdl2459/ConQuR/README.md

 ## System requirements

-The `ConQuR` package (version 1.0) should be compatible with Windows, Mac, and Linux operating systems.
+The `ConQuR` package (version 2.0) should be compatible with Windows, Mac, and Linux operating systems.

 Before setting up the package, users should have `R` version 3.5.0 or higher.

-The package depends on the following R packages: quantreg, cqrReg, glmnet, dplyr, doParallel, gplots, vegan, ade4, compositions, randomForest, ROCR, ape, GUniFrac, knitr, rmarkdown.
+The package depends on the following R packages: quantreg, cqrReg, glmnet, dplyr, doParallel, gplots, vegan, ade4, compositions, randomForest, ROCR, ape, GUniFrac, knitr, rmarkdown, fastDummies.

 ## Installation guide